AvolitesLtd/TitanManual/prismdocs/prism/play/timecode-triggers.md

 This ordering reflects the sequence in which triggers will be activated during playback.

+### Launch from Start

+When **Launch from start** is enabled, the assigned bank element is started from the beginning of the clip when the trigger fires.
+When it is disabled, playback follows the current play mode and trim points on the target layer.

 > **Note:**  Timecode-based features require that **Timecode** is enabled in the [Timecode Settings](../settings/settings-timecode.md).